Varsha2629/Candy-Project/README.md

 Download the Folder.

 Step:2
+Open index.php.

+Note:
-Open index.php make sure all files and folders are in same folder.(styles,img,index.html)
+Make sure all files and folders are in same those are styles.css,img,index.html